Skip to content

 PrimitiveStoresTime scopeMemory

-SequenceRecorder<T>append-only ordered + keyed entriesdurable across runO(N events)
+SequenceStore<T>append-only ordered + keyed entriesdurable across runO(N events)

-KeyedRecorder<T>1:1 entry per runtimeStageIddurable across runO(N steps)
+KeyedStore<T>1:1 entry per runtimeStageIddurable across runO(N steps)

-BoundaryStateTracker<TState> 🆕transient bracket-scoped statelive; clears on stopO(K active)
+BoundaryStateStore<TState>transient bracket-scoped statelive; clears on stopO(K active)

-All three are imported from 'footprintjs/trace' (or the convenience re-export from 'footprintjs/advanced').
+All three are imported from 'footprintjs/trace'.

 "I need a permanent log of every event for time-travel"

-→ SequenceRecorder<T>
+→ SequenceStore<T>

 "I want exactly one durable record per stage execution